itublockchain/eth-paris-session-key/README.md

 **Card Contract and Front End components:**

+The contract represents a simple card game where players can enter, choose cards, and take turns attacking each other.
+The winner is determined by the player with surviving cards.
+There is also a GameFactory contract to create new game instances easily.

 **Future works:**

 - **Generalized Sign In, Sign Out standards for Session Keys:** It is possible to build pre-approvals, which creates a mechanism for people to use blockchain without recognizing it but users should be able to revoke the given ownership - similar to sign out.